miraland-labs/qtware-adapter-sdk/README.md

 # qtware-adapter-sdk
 SDK for wallet adapters.
-Derived from salmon-adapter-sdk.
+Derived and credit from salmon-adapter-sdk.

 ## API